University of Florida Homepage

 Ongoing Faculty/ABD Research Projects Available

-Professor Sebastian Elischer seeks Junior Fellows to work on the following research projects.
+Professor Sebastian Elischer is seeking a Junior Fellow to work on the below research project.

 Professor Lindsey Goldberg is conducting research for Data Collection on Sexual and Reproductive Violence in Armed Rebel Movements.
 Junior Research Fellows working with Dr. Goldberg on this project will be responsible for collecting and coding data on acts of sexual and reproductive violence that have occurred within armed rebel movements across the globe.
 Data collection will require skills in searching for, identifying, and efficiently reading reliable sources of information on these topics (e.g., research articles, nonfiction books, governmental and nongovernmental reports, etc.).
 Data coding will require: (1) the ability to stay organized while managing large quantities of information, and (2) the ability to take consistently clear notes.
 Dr. Goldberg will teach Junior Research Fellows all necessary procedures for data collection and coding, and she will meet regularly with them to discuss the progress of the project and any questions they may have.
 Content Warning: This project requires reading about and discussing traumatic events, including acts of sexual and reproductive violence.
 Some sources of information on these topics go into detail and reflect on these acts alongside other wartime atrocities.
 Please consider your own ability to navigate this sensitive material as you consider potentially working on this research.